 Beyond a higher level of Hilton Honors status, the Surpass® card offers more bonus points.
-With the Hilton Honors Amex, you'll receive 7X points for purchases at Hilton properties, 5X points at U.S. supermarkets, U.S. gas stations and U.S. restaurants and 3X points for all other eligible purchases.
-With the Hilton Honors Surpass Card, you'll get 12X, 6X and 3X points for those same categories, respectively.
+With the Hilton Honors Amex, you'll earn 7X points for purchases at Hilton properties, 5X points at U.S. supermarkets, U.S. gas stations and U.S. restaurants and 3X points for all other eligible purchases.
+With the Hilton Honors Surpass Card, you'll earn 12X, 6X and 3X points for those same categories, respectively.

 While you can't go wrong with either of these cards, frequent travelers may find that a higher status level and airport lounge access are well worth the annual fee charged by the Hilton Honors American Express Surpass® card.

 If you prefer to stay at Hilton hotels and resorts, a Hilton Honors credit card may seem like the best choice.
 However, it's worth considering whether a general purpose rewards card might be better.
 For example, let's see how the Hilton Honors American Express Surpass® card stacks up against the American Express® Gold Card.

 With Hilton Honors Surpass®, you'll pay a $95 annual fee which seems like a bargain compared to the $250 annual fee assessed by Amex Gold.
 While the annual fee seems like a lot, the Amex Gold card gives you the opportunity to earn up to $120 in dining credits at select restaurants and a $100 hotel credit to spend on qualifying dining, spa, and resort activities, plus a room upgrade upon arrival, if available, when you book a stay of at least two consecutive nights with American Express Travel at over 600 properties.
 If you use those, the annual fee effectively drops to $30.
 Enrollment required for select benefits.

-Plus, the American Express® Gold Card awards 35,000 Membership Rewards® points after you spend $4,000 in purchases within three months of opening an account.
+Plus, with the American Express® Gold Card new cardholders can earn 35,000 Membership Rewards® points after spending $4,000 in purchases within three months of opening an account.
 Those points can be used to book travel directly through American Express or be transferred to partner programs, including Hilton Honors.
 Beyond its rewards, the Gold Card offers perks not available to Hilton Honors Surpass members such as a baggage insurance plan.